 It's also a good idea to have the pet owner sign a release of treatment form because if it's not your pet, sometimes they also can't administer treatment without authorization from the owner.

-[ Always consult with the pet owner or veterinarian before administering any medications. ]
+Always consult with the pet owner and/or veterinarian before administering any type of medication.

 remain alert: know the basics

 Get to know the pets and pay attention their their daily behaviors, attitude, personality and communication styles.

 Remain vigilant to watch out for even the subtliest signs of unusual behaviors or activities.
 Sometimes a malady is obvious, such as a limp or a wound, but some pets will instinctively behave like their wild ancestors, by remaining as stoic as possible, and trying to hide any weakness, illness or injury.

 Be aware of household and environmental hazards, toxins or poisons to avoid any potential problems.
 Many common people foods are dangerous and even toxic to pets such as garlic, chives, onions, onion powder, grapes, raisins, fruit pits and seeds, avocados, chocolate, walnuts, macadamia nuts, salt, caffeine, candy, alcohol, dough, hops, and potato and tomato stems.

 Since every individual's metabolism is different, a bite of something may not hurt one, but may be fatal to another.